Zunaeed-Imran/Laravel_Tutorial/README.md

 -   Knowing Creating a Factory.
 -   Knowing Creating a Layout & Sections.

--   Learning Adding the Theme HTML.
+-   Practicing Adding the Theme HTML.
+-   Knowing about Template Partials in the project.
+-   Practicng make Partials folder.
 -